You never know when a natural disaster will strike, so plan ahead for the sake of your pets.

 Disaster Supply Checklist for Pets

-Every member of your household should know what he or she needs to take when you evacuate.
-You also need to prepare supplies for your pet.
-Stock up on nonperishable well ahead of time, add perishable items at the last minute, and have everything ready to go in a moments notice.
-Keep everything accessible, stored in sturdy containers that can be carried easily.
+Prepare supplies for your pet.
+Stock up on nonperishables ahead of time, add perishable items at the last minute, and have everything ready to go in a moment’s notice.
+Keep everything accessible and stored in sturdy containers that can be carried easily.

 Snakes can be transported in a pillowcase but they must be transferred to a more secure housing when they reach the evacuation site.
 If your snakes require frequent feedings, carry food with you.
 Take a water bowl large enough for soaking as well as a heating pad.
 When transporting lizards, follow the same directions as for birds.